bigalnz/test_fft/README.md

 Kiwi trackers emit continuous wave (CW) beeps on one of 100 channels spaced evenly between 160.120Mhz and 161.110Mhz.
 A list of the channel numbers and corresponding frequencies is [here](https://github.com/bigalnz/test_fft/blob/main/src/kiwitracker/freq_chart.txt).

 Each beep is 0.017 sec long.
-By varying the time between beeps information is encoded in the signal in three different ways.
+By varying the time between beeps information is encoded in the signal in three different ways:

 ## Modes of tranmission

-### 1. Background Beep Rate
+### 1. Background Beep Rate mode

 * 80 BPM - Mortality mode
 * 46-48 BPM - Not incubating
 * 30 BPM - Incubating

-### Chick Timer (CT) modes
+### 2. Chick Timer (CT) mode

   Every 10 minutes the transmitter pauses for 3 seconds then emits 8 groups of two digit numbers.
 Each pair of two digit numbers is seperated by a 3 second pause.